-The hybrid learning and teaching strategy adopts a blended, online-first approach, where SurreyLearn is the base for student learning.
-Contact time is reserved for active student learning (i.e. facilitated student study hours and activities) and delivered in smaller chunks (bite-sized captured content; narrated slideshows or podcasts instead of lectures).
+The learning and teaching strategy adopts a blended, where SurreyLearn is the base for student learning.
+Contact time is primarily reserved for active student learning (i.e. facilitated student study hours and activities) and supplements delivered captured content, narrated slideshows and lectures.
 Activities (within tutorials/workshops, practicals and directed study) are staged (pre & post-delivery of captured content) and scaffolded to support the development of student skills and understanding, and provide opportunity for formative feedback (e.g. feedback from learning activities; peer feedback; opportunities for self-assessment, etc).
 Student participation is encouraged through the use of discussion boards, with regular opportunity for interaction with peers and academics at weekly tutorials, workshops and/or practicals.

 The learning and teaching methods include:

 - Directed learning (e.g. set of weekly tasks, recommended reading, quizzes) [12 hours]